-The World Heritage Committee recognized that Papahānaumokuākea's management structure was unique among large-scale MPAs in that all forms of use, including non-extractive use, are regulated and highly restricted across the site's 1200 nautical mile expanse (2,222 km).
-And as one of the largest MPAs in the world, Papahānaumokuākea represents a significant portion of all fully protected seas worldwide.
+The World Heritage Committee recognized Papahānaumokuākea's management as unique among large-scale MPAs in that all forms of use, including non-extractive use, are regulated and highly restricted across the site's World Heritage boundary at 140,000 mi2 (362,000 km2).
+Since World Heritage designation, Papahānaumokuākea was expanded in 2016 to 582,578 mi2 (1,508,870 km2) and now represents a significant portion of all fully protected seas worldwide.